 Tucson Festival of Books

 Literacy-lovers of all ages celebrate reading, discovery and creativity at the University of Arizona, March 14-15, 2020!

 Much of the festival activity -- book panels and special events where literacy-lovers can come together, meet their favorite authors and discover new bookish companies and resources -- takes place on the pedestrian-friendly, open-air University of Arizona Mall close to plenty of garage parking.
 General admission is free, but many of the popular author events require advance tickets (free and available on the festival website).

-You can enhance your festival experience by exploring the university's museums and galleries, adjacent historic neighborhood, and Main Gate Square shopping-and-dining corridor.
-Big yellow Tugo bikes can be rented for 30-minute trips, while the four-mile Sun Link Streetcar connects Tucson's nearby Fourth Avenue, Congress Street, and Sentinel Districts.
-And, next-door to campus, help is available from friendly volunteers at the Visit Tucson-University of Arizona Visitor Center team stands ready with information.
+You can enhance your festival visit by exploring the university's museums and galleries, adjacent historic neighborhoods and nearby Main Gate Square shopping-and-dining corridor.
+Big yellow Tugo bikes can be rented for 30-minute trips, while the four-mile Sun Link Streetcar connects campus with the surrounding Historic Fourth Avenue, Congress Street and Sentinel districts.
+And the University of Arizona Visitor Center team stands ready with information.

 2019 - Luís Alberto Urrea